-- If more than one external component is connected to the projector, change the Comp2/YCbCr Input setting in the Setting menu to "YCbCr" or "YPbPr", depending on the type of signal being input.
-(P.69) - For HDTV (750P or 1125i), "YPbPr" will be selected regardless of the above setting. - After making the connections, change the Audio Input setting in the Audio menu to either Audio1, Audio2 or USB, depending on which input port you are using.
+- After making the connections, change the Comp2/YCbCr Input in the Setting menu to either "YCbCr" or "YPbPr" to match the signals from these devices.
+(P.69) For HDTV (750P or 1125i), "YPbPr" will be selected regardless of the above setting. - After making the connections, change the Audio Input setting in the Audio menu to either Audio1, Audio2 or USB, depending on which input port you are using.